- 100% No Win No Fee

 About Death Benefit Claims

-• Once approved, the insurance benefit is credited to the member’s account before being paid out to the beneficiaries.
+• Once approved, the insurance benefit is credited to the member’s account before being paid out to the nominated beneficiary or, if none, to the deceased’s legal personal representative.

 • When successfully claimed, the beneficiaries receive a tax-free lump sum payment.